zideliu/StyleDrop-PyTorch/README.md

 # StyleDrop
-This is an unofficial PyTorch implementation of [StyleDrop](https://arxiv.org/abs/2306.00983).
+This is an unofficial PyTorch implementation of [StyleDrop: Text-to-Image Generation in Any Style](https://arxiv.org/abs/2306.00983).

 Unlike the parameters in the paper in (Round 1), we set $\lambda_A=2.0$, $\lambda_B=5.0$ and `d_prj=32`, `is_shared=False`, which we found work better, these hyperparameters can be seen in `configs/custom.py`.